onlabsorg/olojs/README.md

 MemoryStore is the only backend implemented in `olojs`, but other backends can be created by implementing the [Store][] interface.

-The `store` object represents a connection to an backend and allows you to concurrently modify the remote data as explained below.
+The `store` object represents a connection to a backend and allows you to concurrently modify the remote data as explained below.

 The `credentials` object identifies the user for access control: its content is